jamesplease/redux-resource/docs/recipes/canceling-requests.md

 ### How to do it

 Typically, applications do not need to inform the user when a request is aborted.
-Accordingly, redux-resource does not track if a request is in an aborted state.
+Accordingly, Redux Resource does not track if a request is in an aborted state.
 Instead, we encourage you to set the request status back to `"NULL"` when the request is canceled.

 For a read request, this may look something like: